-Calls for procurement tenders of relevant goods and services include "Environmental and social contribution" among the technical evaluation criteria (e.g. decommissioned furniture disposal/re-use, recycling policy, donations) whenever it is relevant for the contract.
-Tenderers have to comply with these criteria and considerations to qualify for a contract.
-It is a standard ERA practice to build environmental considerations into procurement for relevant goods and services.
+Calls for procurement tenders of relevant goods and services should include "Environmental and social contribution" among the technical evaluation criteria (e.g. decommissioned furniture disposal/re-use, recycling policy, donations).
+An "environmental impact statement" will be written in the initial proposal for procurement and specific, robust environmental criteria, and "environmental considerations" will be included in the calls for procurement tenders of relevant goods, and services include.
+Tenderers will have to comply with these criteria and considerations to qualify for a contract.
+It is planned to become a standard ERA practice to build environmental considerations into procurement for relevant goods and services.

-Carbon footprint reduction and management of missions, meetings and events
+d) Carbon footprint reduction and management of missions, meetings and events